“In IT security, offensive problems are technical – but most defensive problems are political and organisational.” — Halvar Flake AKA Thomas Dullien

 Let’s look at the initiatives of other governments.

 Israel could afford running a cyber shield due to its tiny national footprint.
 Till recently, it was most likely a Deep Packet Inspection platform.
 Yigal Unna, Israel’s cyberczar, hinted at a major upgrade to its shield in 2018, which may transform it into a public-private metadata orchestration regime.
+Former cyberczar David Primor also gave a nice overview of Israel’s 20 minute detection-to-response strategy at Borderless Cyber 2017.

 In 2016, France’s former head of technical intelligence Bernard Barbier got too excited while visiting his alma mater, spilling the beans on its cyber defence programme.
 He boasted: